 Tara constantly seeks out opportunities for enrichment and exploration with her kids.
 When she started writing about it as the Boston Community Ambassador for Ziptivity.com, she discovered a passion for sharing her unique finds with parents, helping to make their lives a little easier and a lot more fun.
-She now writes for Mommy Poppins and is the Boston Site Editor.
 Her work, which has been highlighted by Huffington Post, can be seen nationally across the Mommy Poppins sites and on Appalachian Mountain Club's Kids Outdoors blog.

 Latest posts by Tara

 When you're not attending a graduation or crafting keepsakes or special treats for dad, we know you want the lowdown on the best things to do with your kids this month.
 June brings the start of summer and school vacation, which makes it the perfect time of year to get active, get outdoors, and explore nature.
 It's also a great time to introduce your kids to Boston's rich cultural scene, with festivals and performances filling our events calendar throughout the month.
 Don't forget to bookmark our summer fun guide for even more ideas for making the most of the sunshine and extra free time for family.

 For a memorable family outing jam-packed with exhilarating rides, indulgent snacks, and giggle-inducing character interactions, head to a theme park.
 We have some great choices here in New England and rounded up our eight favorites for families with kids ranging from toddlers to teens.
 Some are close enough for a daycation while others are better suited for a weekend getaway; regardless, they all make for a quick escape from the every day blahs.
 For even more local thrills, explore our theme and water park guides for Boston and Connecticut, and if you have a few extra days for fun and relaxation, check out our Best Amusement Parks Near NYC.